State Street Energy Select Sector SPDR ETF

 What are the main risks of holding XLE?

 Of course.
-Based on the provided information, here is a professional risk assessment of holding the Energy Select Sector SPDR Fund (XLE).
+Based on the provided information, here are the key risks of holding the Energy Select Sector SPDR Fund (XLE), ordered by importance.

 What is the price forecast for XLE in 2026?